ResponseGood/PhotoTS/README.md

 /get-photos - getting all photos with pagination,method GET
 ```

-## Deploying the application locally using docker
+## Deploying the application using docker

 ```Dockerfile
 docker build -t photots .